Moxie1776/wellpna/README.md

 **Purpose:**

-- Data ingestion from PDF and Excel files (examples in `backend/data/`)
 - Database storage and management (SQLite with Prisma)
 - GraphQL API for frontend consumption
 - Data parsing and extraction from files